 Title:

-It's cool sounding but I must admit that its meaning eludes me.
-Don't expect some heavy Ross Macdonald type of family tragedy in which sins usually flow in abundance in everyone's veins.
+It's cool sounding, but I must admit that its meaning eludes me.
+Don't expect a heavy Ross Macdonald-type family tragedy, in which sins flow in abundance through everyone's veins.

 Dedicated to: